 He has helped lead the Wildcats to eight postseason tournament appearances, including trips to the NCAA Tournament in 2007, 2014 and 2016, two trips to the NIT, and the Collegeinsider.com Tournament championship game in 2013.
 WSU has also advanced to the Big Sky Tournament in all 10 seasons.

 In his role at Weber State, Duft calls the offensive plays during the game.
-Last season Weber State led the Big Sky in several statistical categories.
+Under his guidance, Weber State has been one of the top teams in the Big Sky in several statistical categories.
 During the 2012-13 season the Wildcats led the nation in field goal percentage and three-point field goal percentage in route to a record-setting 30-7 season.

 A native of Sterling, Kansas, he graduated from Sterling High in 1991 where he was the class valedictorian.
 He attended Sterling College where he was a four-year letterman under Coach Jim Woudstra.
 He graduated in 1995 with a bachelor’s degree in physical education.

 Prior to his coaching stint at Hutchinson JC, Duft spent one season as an assistant coach at Cowley County (Kansas) CC for Coach Mark Nelson in 1998-99.
 He also served as an assistant coach at Central (Kansas) Community College under Coach Mike Beard from 1995-97 and was then elevated to head coach for the 1997-98 season before going to Cowley CC.

 He and his wife, Sherri, are the parents of an four children Jaret, Halle, Easton and Kourt.